 Computer, laptop or tablet?

 Do you need a desktop PC, laptop, tablet or a combination of all three?
 Remote workers may need to work from home as well as from other locations, and sometimes a combination of equipment is required.
 Consider the role you’re in; if you’re editing video footage, you’ll need better specification equipment than if you are just working with spreadsheets.
 Not having access to the right computing power can severely impact your productivity, or lead to other frustrations you’ll have to handle on your own.
+Many people choose to work from their personal devices when away from the office, which may even prompt their employees to set up a Bring your own Device (BYOD) policy.

 Voice over Internet Protocol (VoIP)